lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 All in all, I see a low chance for the app gaining a large enough adoption for the app to become a accurate tool to use as a means to decreasing infections.

 # Conclusion
-All the money going into building digital contact tracing apps could of gone into providing high quality masks, CO2 monitors and better air filtration systems.
+For a digital contact tracing app to have some impact on reducing infections we need:
+- access to lots of quick and accurate tests
+- an preventative mindset towards being exposed, as outlined in the paper: "If testing capacity is limited, individuals who are identified by tracing may be presumed confirmed upon onset of symptoms, because the prior probability of them being positive is higher than for the index case."
+- ability for people to upload self confirmed tests to the app
+- adoption of the app by 60%\* of the population
+- people to actually self isolate until they are no longer sick

+But I don't think it's worth the time and money to keep trying to use digital contact tracing apps at this stage.
+Using proximity as a measure of whether someone has been exposed oversimplifies our new understanding of how COVID-19 spreads and the science around COVID-19.

+*However*, to prevent new variants and prevent long covid I believe we must work towards no infections at all, not just reducing infections.
+I understand this is a more extreme stance, but drug and vaccine development simply will always lab behind the virus, and developing drugs and vaccines isn't easy!
+Since 100% adoption of the app isn't feasible, I don't think digital contact tracing works in a Western society.

  [Alberta spent $4.3 million on their digital contact tracing app, which only notified 1,500 people of possible exposure.](https://www.cbc.ca/news/canada/edmonton/158-albertans-with-covid-19-reported-their-illness-to-province-s-multimillion-dollar-app-1.6202636).
 We **have** tools that work and we **know** what works.
-Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, air filtration and circulation and PCR tests.
-We don't need more tools.
+Good quality masks, air filtration and circulation and UV.
+We also have tools that can help us make decisions on high risk locations for getting infected, such as waste water tracking and CO2 monitoring.
+All the money going into building digital contact tracing apps could of gone into providing the previously mentioned tools.
+We don't need more apps.
 We need to use tools that work with the ever changing science of COVID-19.

+\* I use 60% as outlined above, but I don't actually know what number would be needed to reduce the R value.

 *With ideation help from 🦔*